-Recommendations for mitral stenosis are b, sed on valve area size and the presence of signs or symptoms.
-Inquire about episoder of angle a or syncope, fatigue, and the ability to perform tasks that require exertion.
+Recommendations for mitral stenosis are based on valve area size and the presence of signs or symptoms.
+Inquire about episodes of angina or syncope, fatigue, and the ability to perform tasks that require exertion.

-Minimum - 4 weeks if post permutaneous balloon mitral valvotomy
+Minimum - 4 weeks if post-percutaneous balloon mitral valvotomy

-Minimum - 3 months in post-surgical commissurotomy
+Minimum - 3 months if post-surgical commissurotomy